pysat/pysat/docs/new_instrument.rst

    def clean(inst):
        return None

 inst is a pysat.Instrument() instance. clean should modify inst in-place as needed; equivalent to a 'modify' custom routine.

 **list_remote_files**

 Returns a list of available files on the remote server.
+This method is required for the Instrument module to support the `download_updated_files` method, which makes it trivial for users to ensure they always have the most up to date data. pysat developers highly encourage the development of this method, when possible.

 .. code:: python

     def list_remote_files(inst):
         return list_like

 This method is called by several internal `pysat` functions, and can be directly called by the user through the `inst.remote_file_list` command.
 The user can search for subsets of files through optional keywords, such as

 .. code:: python